Assistant Professor Gabe Zentner received a MIRA to fund his research to understand the complex involvement of Mediator in transcriptional regulation.

 Professor Armin Moczek's sabbatical work in Australia has been highlighted by the Australian American Fulbright Commission.

-IU Biology has announced that it will no longer require the General Record Examination (GRE) as part of the application process to its M.S. and Ph.D. programs.
+IU Biology has announced that it will no longer require the Graduate Record Examination (GRE) as part of the application process to its M.S. and Ph.D. programs.

 Biology undergraduate students Emma Hand and Joye Tracey were selected as 2018 Herman B Wells Scholars.